DavidDock/cheers-to-beers/TESTING.md

 Can see the basic nav bar, footer and sidebar.

 #### Results
-The top, side and footer navs can be correctly seen with relevent links to make the navigation on the site straight forward
+The top, side and footer navs can be correctly seen with relevant links to make the navigation on the site straight forward

 Current features created for user story:
 - Top navbar, sidebar and footer